 Preferred admission plan

-Select "Early Action" if you are applying for autumn semester and plan to submit a complete application by November 1 (See STEP 2).
+Select "Early Action" if you are applying for autumn semester and plan to meet our November 1 early action deadline (See STEP 2).
 Otherwise, select "Rolling Admission."

 Your planned major